 Use of Hazardous Materials in the Solar Panel Manufacturing Processes

-Hydrochloric acid, sulfuric acid, nitric acid, hydrogen fluoride, 1,1,1-trichloroethane, and acetone are toxic materials utilised in the semiconductor business.
+Hydrochloric acid, sulfuric acid, nitric acid, hydrogen fluoride, 1,1,1-trichloroethane, and acetone are toxic materials in the semiconductor business.
 The amount and kind of chemicals used are determined by the type of solar panels, the amount of cleaning required, and the silicon wafer size.

 Inhaling silicon dust poses a risk to workers.
 Solar panel manufacturers must thus adhere to UK legislation to guarantee that workers are not damaged by exposure to these chemicals and that production waste is appropriately disposed of.